North High School • Worcester, MA

 Coach and his wife Jo Ann opened their home to players.
 They fed us, drove us to practice, and showed up for us in ways that went well beyond football.

-Today, Coach is alive and well, happily retired and spending his days on the golf course and with his grandkids alongside Mrs. Coach.
+Today, Coach is happily retired and spending some time on the golf course when he's not with his grandkids.
 The Spaghetti Bowl is our chance to come together, see Coach and Jo Ann, and celebrate the family and legacy they built together.

 The Savage Family Legacy